 As a responsible investor, we want to contribute actively to change conditions that conflict with our framework for responsible investments.
-Therefore, together with other investors, we endeavour to influence the way companies work with respect to legislation, employee rights, the environment, controversial weapons and corporate governance.
+Therefore, together with other investors, we endeavor to influence the way companies work with respect to legislation, employee rights, the environment, controversial weapons and corporate governance.
 This is also called ‘engagement’.

 This approach means that we do not use negative lists or pre-screening in connection with our investment activities.
 As a result, either directly or via external asset managers, we can potentially invest in companies that we subsequently suspect of conflicting with the framework we have set for responsible investments.

-If we get such a suspicion, we will contact the company via our external consultant.
+If we get such a suspicion, we will contact the company via our external consultant Sustanianlytics.
 If, over time, our engagement fails to work, the ultimate consequence will be that we dispose of our investment.
 However, our fundamental belief is that it is better to try actively to push the company to find a solution to problems rather than ignoring the issues.

 Requirements for asset managers

-We require our external asset managers to be signatories of Principles for Responsible In-vestments (PRI), to incorporate similar processes for responsible investments, or in some other way to document behaviour in accordance with PRI.
+We require our external asset managers to be signatories of Principles for Responsible In-vestments (PRI), to incorporate similar processes for responsible investments, or in some other way to document behavior in accordance with PRI.

 We regularly follow up on the activities of all our external asset managers to make sure that they are constantly aware of our ESG framework .
 We also ensure that we monitor that our asset managers comply with their own internal processes for responsible investments.